aws/aws-mysql-odbc/README.md

 2. configure options explicitly (SERVER=xxx;PORT=xxx;...).
 This option will override values set inside the DSN.

 ### Failover Specific Options
-In addition to the parameters that you can configure for the [MySQL Connector/ODBC driver](https://dev.mysql.com/doc/connector-odbc/en/connector-odbc-configuration-connection-parameters.html), you can pass the following parameters to the MySQL Connector/ODBC Driver through the connection string to specify additional driver behaviour.
+In addition to the parameters that you can configure for the [MySQL Connector/ODBC driver](https://dev.mysql.com/doc/connector-odbc/en/connector-odbc-configuration-connection-parameters.html), you can configure the following parameters in a DSN or connection string to specify failover behaviour.
 If the values for these options are not specified, the default values will be used.
+If you are dealing with the Windows DSN UI, click `Details >>` and navigate to the `Cluster Failover` tab to find the equivalent parameters.

 | Option                             | Description                                                                                                                                                                                                                                                                                                                                                                        | Type   | Required | Default                                  |
 | ---------------------------------- |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------|----------|------------------------------------------|